Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Related Work

 \subsection{Real-time LLM Applications}

-Modern LLM agents are deployed in a broad range of applications that require varying degrees of interactivity.
+Modern LLM agents are deployed in a wide range of applications that require varying degrees of interactivity.
+Even with text-based AI assistants, users often interrupt inference to provide missing context or corrections~\cite{anthropic2026agents}, but they do not always expect quick responses.
 For instance, a background code review agent can pause and think for several minutes, whereas a real-time voice assistant cannot.
 Here, we briefly review several LLM applications that require quick or interactive responses.

-\textbf{Voice assistants.} Recent works~\cite{audio_palm,audio_speechgpt} and industry releases~\cite{audio_gpt4o,gemini_live,claude_voice_mode_2025} use LLM agents as interactive voice assistants that talk to users in real-time, often through their phones or edge devices, or partake in a group conference~\cite{Flamino2025_testing_the_limits,agent_brainstorming}.
-Compared to their text-based counterparts, voice assistants require faster reaction time, with user often adding new information while the agent is thinking.
+\textbf{Voice assistants.} Recent works~\cite{audio_palm,audio_speechgpt} and industry releases~\cite{audio_gpt4o,gemini_live,claude_voice_mode_2025} use LLM agents as interactive voice assistants that talk to users in real time, often through phones or edge devices, or participate in a group conversation~\cite{Flamino2025_testing_the_limits,agent_brainstorming}.
+Compared to their text-based counterparts, voice assistants need faster reaction time, with the user often adding information while the agent is thinking.